 Locate the BLU wire of the engine wiring harness oxygen sensor connector.

-Ground the black multimeter lead directly on the battery's negative terminal. (if you don't have a multimeter or need to upgrade your's take a look at my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing).
+Ground the black multimeter test lead directly on the battery's negative terminal. (if you don't have a multimeter or need to upgrade your's take a look at my recommendation here: Buying A Digital Multimeter For Automotive Diagnostic Testing).

 With the Key On Engine Off (KOEO), the BLU wire should have 10 to 12 Volts DC.